Sitting here with you behind the golden EIB microphone at the Limbaugh Institute for advanced conservative studies.

 And they're tired of them.

-Oh, you mean you get okay, so you get a one-way ticket to Hawaii and then go on the homeless rolls for a while until they find you, and then they'll kick you out.
+Oh, you mean you get, okay, so you get a one-way ticket to Hawaii and then go on the homeless rolls for a while until they find you and then they'll kick you out.

-You get a free vacation for all of them.
+You get a free vacation for all of it and a free trip back home.

 Now imagine this.